Constructors in Cairo

 • _is_active: A boolean flag indicating whether the contract should start in an active state.

-The function below deploy_contract shows how values that are not of type felt252 are encoded before being passed as constructor arguments:
+In the test, the function below deploy_contract shows how values that are not of type felt252 are serialized “manually” before being passed as constructor arguments:

 fn deploy_contract(name: ByteArray) -> ContractAddress {